Science: The driving force behind our work

 Photo by: Mathew Grimm

-Results already have been instrumental in helping the White House and many state governments create plans of action.
+This work already has been instrumental in helping the White House and many state governments create plans of action—as well as the EPA.

 Deploying the latest technology

-Part of this effort included partnering with Google Earth Outreach to find and quantify natural gas leaks under streets and sidewalks using specially equipped Google Street View Cars.
+Part of this effort included partnering with Google Earth Outreach to find, quantify and map natural gas leaks under streets and sidewalks using specially equipped Google Street View Cars.

 This method makes pollution visible to the public and provides utilities with a new tool to cut emissions.